chromaui/learnstorybook.com/content/design-systems-for-developers/react/ja/distribute.md

 const { GlobalStyle } = designSystemGlobal;

 /*
- * デザインシステムからインポートしたスタイルを含めるためグローバルにデコレータを追加します。Adds a global decorator to include the imported styles from the design system.
+ * Adds a global decorator to include the imported styles from the design system.
- * Storybookのデコレータについての詳細は:
+ * More on Storybook decorators at:
  * https://storybook.js.org/docs/react/writing-stories/decorators#global-decorators
  */
 export const decorators = [